 I bought this amp in 1979 from Keith's Music in Cookeville, TN.
 It has been abused beyond your wildest imagination.
 From impedance mismatches to being rained on, this loyal subject has never let me down.
 It has a very distinctive sound, and has been the subject of "dude, how much would you take for it" conversations.
 Yes, that is an old-time Scholz PowerSoak on top -- about the only thing that will tame the beast.
 Also included is a late-70's DoD OverDrive Preamp 250 -- a key element to the attack.

 The cabinet is an Ampeg 2-12 with Celestions.
 The cabinet is stereo wired, and really sounds great with the Marshall.
-I used to use the head with two Sound City 4-12 cabs, but that was during the metal 80's.
+I have used this with a number of different cabinets and it always sounds great.

 |1973 Traynor Guitar Mate Reverb

 Pete Traynor's dream, and my first amp.
 Straight out of Canada, this amp was originally part of a duo with an Aria Telecaster Thinline-like axe.
 I eventually teamed it with the Les Paul '55 above.
 This amp really sounds great, and took an incredible amount of abuse when hauled around in my old Mustang.